 Home > About Us > Related Links > Safe Packaging

 APC Direct is committed to delivering your shipments with speed and care.
-However, shipments are handled regularly, passing through many locations as they cross the world.
-In order to make sure your shipments arrive in the best possible condition, here is some helpful advice on packing.
+However, shipments are handled regularly, so in order to make sure your shipments arrive in the best possible condition, here is some helpful advice on packing.
 Please note that APC Direct will accept no liability for the packaging advice it provides.
 The customer remains responsible for ensuring packaging is adequate for transportation.

 It is recommended that you leave a space of at least 5cm between the outer container and the product inside.
 This space should be filled with padding of some type, any substance from crumpled newspaper to old pieces of clothing will do.